Archaeology and Anthropology Undergraduate

 Funding is offered to undergraduates to attend a field school program in archaeology, bioarchaeology, or ethnography/cultural anthropology, or to engage in a summer field research project mentored by a faculty member or graduate student.

-Award amount is $500 minimum, more depending on associated program costs, availability of funds, and student financial aid eligibility.
+Award from $500 to approximately $2500 depending on associated program costs, availability of funds, and student financial aid eligibility.
+Awards for field school programs are contingent on acceptance to field school.

 Eligibility: